 We will focus on a random sample of 100 teens between the age 14-18 from the CDC Data.
 By the end of this lab, we hope to gain some insights about child obesity in the USA.

-Types
+Types of Variables

 To load the data into R's working memory; follow the below instructions.